mauser001/Eth2Overwatch/README.md

   + Select a folder wehre the the prysm executable files (beacon chain and validator) will be stored
   + Press "2.
 Download beacon chain executable" to download the file
   + Press "3.
 Download validator executable" to download the file
-  + Import Medalla account
+  + Import account
-    + 4. Complete the Medalla lauchpad account creation: https://medalla.launchpad.ethereum.org/overview
+    + 4. Complete the lauchpad account creation: https://launchpad.ethereum.org/
-    + 5. Pick the folder where you store your medalla keys
+    + 5. Pick the folder where you store your keys
     + 6. Pick a folder where to store your wallet
-    + 7. Click on 'Import Medalla account' to import the account
+    + 7. Click on 'Import account' to import the account
-      + Enter your medalla key password.
+      + Enter your key password.
       + If you get the message, that at least 1 account was imported then your are good to go.
 + ##### Global:
-  + Use Görli test net: (atm. only for Eth1, as Eth2 is only on test net).
-If you deactive this checkbox you could run the eth1 main net node.
-  + [not working atm] Connect with Eth1 node.
-    + Checked: Local Eth1 client and Eth2 Beacon Chain are connected
-    + Not checked: Eth2 Beacon Chain Connects to default Eth Chain (https://goerli.prylabs.net)
+  + Eth2 Testnet: If empty the clients connect to the main net.
+If not empty they connect to the specified test net.
+For eth1 görli is always used.
   + Start on Windows start: If checked the Eth2Overseer starts after win. login.
 + ##### Eth1
   + Start Eth1: Stops all existing Eth1 (geth) processes and starts a new one